Measuring your riser’s grip interface for verification

 While the above measurements should suffice for verification of basic dimensions (so we can check if one of the RCore fittings matches your riser), you can provide a couple of well-shot photos for extra accuracy.

-To do so, you need some millimeter paper (or inch, the unit does not matter).
+To do so, you need some millimeter paper (or inch, the unit is not relevant).
 Make sure it is not printed off the internet or, if it is, verify it is dimensionally correct with a ruler, caliper etc.

 Then cut a strip of the paper to use in your photos as seen below:

 The paper will be used for image calibration so it needs to be shot with as little distortion as possible.
-This means that you need to zoom in as much as your camera/phone allows for and take the picture from directly above so the plane that is defined by the paper is perpendicular to the line of sight of the camera:
+This means that you need to zoom in as much as your camera/phone allows.
+And then take the picture directly from above so the plane that is defined by the paper is perpendicular to the line of sight of the camera:

 To do so on curved surfaces like the front surface of the riser, use some scotch tape to keep the millimeter paper in place and snap the picture directly from above